Eth: Old English

+Scholars disagree on what the Anglo-Saxons would have called this letter.
+Fred Robison argues that BM M.S.
+Stowe 57 provides ðæt as the native Old English letter name.
+Vincent P. McCarren and Robert N. Mory, however, write that it "seems equally likely that [...] the ð was intended as an abbreviation for the word ðaet rather than the name of the letter."

 Unlike the runic letter þ, ð is a modified Roman letter.
 Neither ð nor þ was found in the earliest records of Old English.
 A study of Mercian royal diplomas found that ð began to emerge in the early 8th century, with ð becoming strongly preferred by the 780s.
 Another source indicates that the letter is "derived from Irish writing".

 Under the reign of King Alfred the Great, þ grew greatly in popularity and started to overtake ð, and did so completely by the Middle English period. þ in turn went obsolete by the Early Modern English period, mostly due to the rise of the printing press, and was replaced by the digraph th.

 Welsh

 Ð has also been used by some in written Welsh to represent //ð//, which is normally represented as dd.